bccp/website/pages/jobs.rst

 .. tags:
 .. description: Job opening

-Information about the fall 2023 Berkeley Center for Cosmological Physics (BCCP) postdoctoral fellowship will be posted here shortly.
-Please check back in the next few weeks.
+The fall 2023 Berkeley Center for Cosmological Physics (BCCP) postdoctoral fellowship search is now open!
+Please apply at `this link <https://academicjobsonline.org/ajo/jobs/25565>`_ by the November 10 deadline.